Lars Vilks Muhammad drawings controversy: Domestic reactions

 On 25 August, a group of about 60 Muslims held a demonstration outside Nerikes Allehandas office in Örebro to protest against the publication.

-On 31 August, Swedish Prime Minister Fredrik Reinfeldt commented on the issue and said: "I think it's important to say two things.
+On 31 August, Swedish Prime Minister Fredrik Reinfeldt addressed the issue and said: "I think it's important to say two things.
 First, we are eager to ensure that Sweden remains a country in which Muslims and Christians, people who believe in God and people who don't believe in God, can live side by side in a spirit of mutual respect [...]
 We are also eager to stand up for freedom of expression, which is enshrined in the constitution and comes naturally to us, and which ensures that we do not make political decisions about what gets published in the newspapers.
 I want to make sure we keep things that way."
-The same day, around 300 demonstrators – led by the Islamic Cultural Centre in Örebro – assembled outside the offices of Nerikes Allehanda to protest against the newspaper's publication.
+The same day, around 300 demonstrators – led by the Islamic Cultural Centre in Örebro – gathered outside the offices of Nerikes Allehanda to stage a protest against the newspaper's publication.

-On 7 September, Prime Minister Fredrik Reinfeldt met with ambassadors from 22 Muslim countries to discuss the issue.
+On 7 September, Prime Minister Fredrik Reinfeldt held talks with the ambassadors from 22 Muslim countries to discuss the issue.
 Reinfeldt said that he had "explained how Swedish society works and that we don't have elected representatives making editorial decisions", adding that "this is an open country, a tolerant country".
-Prior to the meeting, Egyptian ambassador Mohamed Sotouhi said, according to the news agency TT, that he and a group of fellow ambassadors had agreed on a list of measures that Sweden needed to take and to present it to the Prime Minister.
+Prior to the meeting, Egyptian ambassador Mohamed Sotouhi indicated, according to the news agency TT, that he and a group of fellow ambassadors had agreed on a list of measures that Sweden needed to take and to present it to the Prime Minister.
 "We want to see action, not just nice words.
 We have to push for a change in the law", he said.

-After the meeting however, Reinfeldt denied that any such list had been presented to him.
-According to the Syrian Arab News Agency, a statement had been delivered from the Swedish embassy in Damascus to Syria's Grand Mufti Ahmad Bader Hassoun in which Reinfeldt "expressed his regret of the incident which has offended and upset Muslims, calling against instigating or offending other religions".
-The Swedish government has not commented on this statement.
+Following the meeting however, Reinfeldt denied that any such list had been presented to him.
+According to the Syrian Arab News Agency, a statement was conveyed from the Swedish embassy in Damascus to Syria's Grand Mufti Ahmad Bader Hassoun in which Reinfeldt "extended his apologies at the incident which has distressed and outraged Muslims, calling against instigating or offending other religions".
+The Swedish government has remained silent on this statement.

 Also on 7 September, a group of about 550 Muslims gathered outside the offices of the newspaper Upsala Nya Tidning in Uppsala, to protest against the newspaper's publication of the cartoons.